BIRDS

 Willet finding breakfast in the seaweed.
 Dowse’s Beach, Cape Cod, Massachusetts

 Osprey nest on a boat bow.
-This unfortunate owner put his boat in the water too early and the osprey were thrilled to find such a safe spot with no other boats near by.
-As the summer progressed and more boats were put on near by moorings they had to get used to the hustle and bustle of a busy summer harbor on Cape Cod, Massachusetts.
+This unfortunate owner put his boat in the water early spring which gave these ospry a safe place to build their nest.
+There is a substantial monetary penalty to remove a nest.
+These osprey did not mind as more boats were put on near by moorings.
+They quickly got used to the hustle and bustle of a busy summer harbor on Cape Cod, Massachusetts.

 Savannah Sparrow, Nome, Alaska